brgaines/brgaines.github.io/index.md

 Before joining SAS, I finished my PhD in statistics at [North Carolina State University](http://www.ncsu.edu) under the direction of [Hua Zhou](http://hua-zhou.github.io/) and [Eric Chi](http://www.ericchi.com).
 My [research](http://brgaines.github.io/research/) interests include machine learning, big and high-dimensional data, computational statistics, and statistics education.
 While in grad school, I served as [an instructor](http://brgaines.github.io/teaching/) for ST311 (introductory statistics) for several semesters.
 I also gained real-world experience as a Data Scientist Intern at [MaxPoint Interactive](http://maxpoint.com/us) and as a [statistical consultant](http://brgaines.github.io/consulting/) for the NC State University College of Veterinary Medicine.
 Please take a look around my website and feel free to contact me if you have any questions or comments.

 #### SAS Global Forum 2020
 * Although I completely understand and agree with the decision to cancel the in-person version of SAS Global Forum 2020, it was sad to miss out on the chance to meet and interact with our users at SASGF -- truly one of the highlights of my year!
 A huge thanks to everyone involved in the pivot to a virtual event.
-* The first two rounds of virtual content are already available on the [SAS Users YouTube channel](https://www.sas.com/gms/redirect.jsp?detail=GMS129118_179345).
+* You can access a lot of the tutorials and technical talks on the [SAS Users YouTube channel](https://www.sas.com/gms/redirect.jsp?detail=GMS129118_179345).
+Additional content is available from the [virtual SASGF portal](https://www.sas.com/gms/redirect.jsp?detail=GMS131450_180708).
 Plus, don't forget about the [proceedings](https://www.sas.com/en_us/events/sas-global-forum/program/proceedings.html), which are also available.
 There is a lot of great content, so I encourage you to check it out!
 * The following list contains links to my content for this year's conference:

 | Type     | Title                                                               | Status |